pyueh-osi/Edgecmd-Docs/V1.1/Reference/EdgeCmd commands_1-1.md

 # EdgeCmd commands

-The following tables provide an overview of available edgecmd commands that you can use with components of the adapter.
-Every command that you use with the EdgeCmd utility has to be preceded by `edgecmd`.
+The following tables provide a description of every command available in EdgeCmd utility.
+Every command used with the EdgeCmd utility has to be preceded by `edgecmd`.

 **Note:** The examples in this topic are using the default port number `5590`.
 If you specified a different port number for your adapter, you need to add it in the command.
 For example: